China has no intention of devaluing its currency - regulator

-BEIJING China has no intention of devaluing its currency, the yuan, to boost its competitiveness, said the head of the country's foreign exchange regulator.
+BEIJING (Reuters) - China has no intention of devaluing its currency, the yuan, to boost its competitiveness, said the head of the country's foreign exchange regulator.

 There is also no necessity for China to devalue its currency, Pan Gongsheng, head of the State Administration of Foreign Exchange, wrote in state magazine Qiu Shi.